This wasn’t an afternoon for cucumber sandwiches and tea on the lawn.

-Two days later the bishop unleashed an even more potent spiritual weapon when he persuaded the Archbishop Sudbury to lay an interdict on the town, thus temporarily depriving it of all the religious rites and sacraments of the church.
-This meant that officially marriages, baptisms, confessions, confirmations, anointings of the sick, burials in consecrated ground, and Holy Communion were suspended.
-This could have been a significant blow to people in 1377 who strove to achieve divine favour and ward off the fires of hell and shorten time in purgatory by receiving sacramental grace.
-It was spiritual bullying.
+Two days later the bishop unleashed an even more potent spiritual weapon when he persuaded Archbishop Sudbury to lay an interdict on the town, thus temporarily depriving it of all the religious rites and sacraments of the church.
+This meant that officially marriages in church, baptisms, confessions, confirmations, anointings of the sick, burials in consecrated ground, and Holy Communion were suspended.
+This could have been a significant blow to people in 1377 who strove to achieve divine favour and ward off the fires of hell.
+They needed to receive sacramental grace in order to shorten their time in purgatory.
+The interdict was spiritual bullying.

 On 12 July the King’s Council tried to end the dispute, warning each side to do no further harm to the other on pain of a huge penalty (a fine of £2000 and forfeiture of goods).
 To judge from this decision, both sides were felt to share the blame.
 Note the decision does nothing to settle the ambiguity that caused the original trouble.

 Both sides eventually settled with arbitration from the sheriffs of Norfolk and Cambridge.
 At the end of it, Lynn was worse off by £515.
 5s.
 6d.
 This figure included the cost of a huge wax candle (13s.
 5d.) weighing twenty-one pounds which was humbly offered in the church of the Holy Trinity, Norwich.
-The figure may or may not have included the £100 generously given by the town to William Holmestone and Thomas Sporram in consideration of the injuries they received in defending the honour of Lynn.
+The figure may or may not have included the £100 generously given by the town to William Holmestone and Thomas Sporram in consideration of the injuries they received in defending the honour of Lynn (two pensions of £50 each).
 Clearly the fighting was not all one-sided.

 The Tiny Legacy